Yogic Breathing, Via A Mini Pranayama Course. Get Pranic Energy.

 Pranayama yogic breathing refers to the extension, expansion, regulation, restraint, control and prolongation of breath.

-Prana is universal life force.
+First, prana is universal life force.

 Yogic breathing practices to re-energise